-The Statistical Consulting Center (SCC) provides assistance in the design of experiments and sample surveys, advice on statistical analyses, and expertise on recent developments in statistical research.
+The NSU MD Statistical Consulting Center (NMSCC) provides assistance in the design of experiments and sample surveys, advice on statistical analyses, and expertise on recent developments in statistical research.
 Proper statistical design and analysis play a key role in producing quality research.
 The best time to seek statistical consulting is during the earliest stages of the research project, and before any data collection stage.
 Faculty members and graduate students from any discipline are welcome.

-The Statistical Consulting Center’s goal is to employ our expertise in statistical analysis and research design to provide expedient and understandable answers to your questions or problems.
+The NSU MD Statistical Consulting Center’s goal is to employ our expertise in statistical analysis and research design to provide expedient and understandable answers to your questions or problems.
 We are experienced in statistical data analysis, sampling methods, statistical modeling, regression analysis, analysis of variances, design of experiments, risk estimation, reliability analysis, statistical graphics design, statistical software training, statistical management, nonlinear modeling, multivariate analysis, general and generalized linear models, econometrics, psychometrics, item response theory, and structural equation modeling.

 Below is a list of services provided: